For Our Majors

 Note: An internship or volunteer work should consist of at least 80 hours of work and may or may not be pursued for academic credit.

 The International Studies program offers a choice of three options to complete the senior capstone requirement: a 30-page minimum research-based thesis, a portfolio that connects a students abroad- and experiential learning to a research topic, or a self-designed project.
-The SCE must be completed over two semesters under the direction of a thesis advisor.
+The SCE must be completed over two semesters under the direction of an assigned capstone advisor.
 Ordinarily students initiate the project together with the required International Studies Seminar (INT 491) during the fall semester of the senior year.

-Note: Students who wish to complete their studies at Washington College in the fall semester must begin working on their senior thesis in the preceding spring semester under the direction of an assigned capstone advisor.
+Note: Students who wish to complete their studies at Washington College in the fall semester must begin working on their senior capstone project in the preceding spring semester under the direction of an assigned capstone advisor.
 Under no circumstances may an SCE be initiated and completed in one semester.

 Learn more about the senior capstone experience.